spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/manual-engine-build.md

 You have now built Unreal Engine 4 with cross-compilation for Linux.

-## Installing the SpatialOS GDK for Unreal
+## Step 4: Clone and install the SpatialOS GDK for Unreal plugin

-If you built the Engine fork manually, you need to add the GDK to your project's Plugins folder before using SpatialOS.
+You need to add the plugin to your project's plugins folder in order to use SpatialOS

 To do this: